 While not every Samsung phone ever made supports it, virtually all modern Samsung Galaxy devices running Android 8.0 or newer are compatible with SmartThings Find.
 Similarly, any Samsung phone running Android 5.0 or newer is compatible with Google Find My Device.

 Samsung remote unlock is possible for both screen lock and FRP lock.
-With the official SmartThings Find and Google Find My Device, you can easily remove Samsung screen password.
-But you should have enabled the Remote Unlock or Find My Device features.
-By using DroidKit online FRP removal tool, you will be able to remove the verification page after a factory reset.
-Choose whatever tool you want for Samsung remote unlock and access your device without restrictions.
+With official tools like SmartThings Find and Google Find My Device, you can easily remove a Samsung screen password, provided that Remote Unlock or Find My Device has been enabled in advance.
+For FRP lock, software solutions like DroidKit can help you bypass the Google verification screen after a factory reset.
+Choose the method that best fits your situation to regain access to your device.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >